layoutBox/PinLayout/README.md

 * Minimize as much as possible calculations and constants when layouting views.
 But it is always possible to add advanced computation if required.

 * Method's name match as much as possible other layout frameworks, including [FlexLayout](https://github.com/layoutBox/FlexLayout)/flexbox, CSS, React Native, …
-	* margin, marginHorizontal, marginVertical, marginTop, marginLeft, marginBottom, marginRight
-	* top, left, bottom, right, width, height
-	* As in CSS and flexbox, right and bottom coordinates are offset from container view's right and bottom edges.

-* Shorter possible commands to layout views, but keeping English phrasing almost valid.

 <br>